 - Employee information such as contact numbers and addresses can be updated without having to do time-consuming manual work.
 Employees can instead fill out automated digital forms to update their information.
 All that HR staff need to do is providequick approval and these forms can then be automatically integrated into a cloud-based employee information system.

-At Total Calibration, we offer HR automation and an HR management system, Lanteria HR, to vastly simplify the work of your HR team and automate tasks like employee record management, candidate filtering, employee onboarding, tax forms, and employee benefits enrolment.
+At Total Calibration, we offer HR automation and an HR management system, Lanteria HRIS, to vastly simplify the work of your HR team and automate tasks like employee record management, candidate filtering, employee onboarding, tax forms, and employee benefits enrolment.
 Get rid of time-consuming manual tasks and start focusing more on objectives and strategies that boost employee morale and reduce costs.
 Contact us today.